dorkodu/sage/sage.md

 <img src="resources/sage-dark.png" alt="Sage Logo" style="width: 70%; margin: 20px auto;"/>

-This is the proposal for Sage; a query-based, entity-focused data exchange protocol originally created at Dorkodu to simplify the communication for data interactions between different layers of software, especially built for client-server applications and APIs.
+This is the proposal for Sage; a query-based, entity-focused data exchange protocol originally created at Dorkodu to simplify the communication for data interactions between different layers of software, especially designed for APIs.
 The development of this open standard started in 2020.

-The latest working draft release can be found on [Sage’s website on Dorkodu Libre](https://libre.dorkodu.com/sage/).
+The latest working draft of this protocol can be found on [Sage’s website on Dorkodu Libre](https://libre.dorkodu.com/sage/).

 ### Copyright Notice